By: Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 The best treatment is always prevention.
 Identifying why the injury occurred is of primary importance.
 Was it the type of job, repetitive force, amount of force that caused the injury, or was it too abrupt an increase in an activity or did an acute injury take place?

 When an inflammatory condition to a tendon occurs, the patient must immediately stop the action that caused it and rest the injured area.
 Other tasks may be substituted that will not stress the injured tendon.
 Once a diagnosis has been made, physical therapy is ideally suited to reduce the inflammation.
 Splinting the injured area will also assist in diminishing daily stress to the area, thus allowing the inflammation to subside.
-Once the inflammation is decreased to a tolerable level, slowly increasing the range of motion to the inured area, followed by increasing strength to the muscle tendon unit will limit recurrences.
+Once the inflammation is decreased to a tolerable level, slowly increasing the range of motion to the injured area, followed by increasing strength of the muscle-tendon unit will limit recurrences.

 Occasionally, anti-inflammatories may be used to assist in healing the injured tendon.
 If unresponsive to physical therapy and anti-inflammatories, placing the patient in a fiberglass cast will often put the tendon to complete rest and allow healing to take place.
 This will be followed by therapy to restore range of motion and to improve muscle strength.